-From 1 July 2018 (subject to gazettal of legislation), any applications submitted for assessment (either through the Department of Water and Environmental Regulation’s Water Online system or by lodging a hard copy application form to the department) by mining and water supply sectors will attract a fee.
+Early in the 2018/19 financial year (subject to gazettal of legislation), any applications submitted for assessment (either through the Department of Water and Environmental Regulation’s Water Online system or by lodging a hard copy application form to the department) by mining and water supply sectors will attract a fee.
 This includes new applications as well as renewals of existing licences.

 How often are licences renewed?

 Licences to take water must be renewed before the expiry date shown on the licence.
 The maximum period is 10 years.